-Sweet Potato Biscuits are light, fluffy, with just a hint of sweet potato flavor and dash of orange color.
+These Sweet Potato Biscuits are light, fluffy, with just a hint of sweet potato flavor and dash of orange color.
 Slather them with my homemade Cinnamon Butter for a delicious combination.
-Perfect to accompany a holiday meal or as a treat to start your day, these biscuits are absolute bliss in bread form!

 How To Make The Recipe

-In a separate bowl, whisk together the flour, baking powder and ½ tsp. salt.
+3. In a separate bowl, whisk together the flour, baking powder and ½ tsp. salt.
 Using the large holes on a box grater set on a sheet of parchment or waxed paper, grate the butter and finely chop the remaining nub.
 Add the butter to the flour mixture, using your fingers to rub and distribute it and breaking up any large clumps.
 Add the sweet potato mixture to the flour and butter combination.
-Mix just until evenly blended.
+Mix just until evenly blended (D).

-Turn the dough out onto a floured board or surface and pat into a 1-inch thick rectangle.
+4. Turn the dough out onto a floured board or surface and pat into a 1-inch thick rectangle.
 Fold one side into the center, then the other side.
 Turn the dough horizontally.
 Gently flatten into a 1- inch thick rectangle again.
 Repeat the folding and turning 3 to 4 more times.

-Using a 2 ½-inch round biscuit cutter, cut the dough into 10 to 12 rounds.
+6. Using a 2 ½-inch round biscuit cutter, cut the dough into 10 to 12 rounds.
 Re-roll scraps until all the dough is used.
 You should have about 12 biscuits.
 Arrange the biscuits on the prepared baking sheet, spacing them evenly.
 Brush the tops lightly with the melted butter.

-Bake until lightly golden, about 20 to 25 minutes.
+7. Bake until lightly golden, about 20 to 25 minutes.
 Cool slightly before serving.

-While the biscuits are in the oven you can make the cinnamon butter.
+8. While the biscuits are in the oven you can make the cinnamon butter.
 In a small bowl, mix together the butter, honey, cinnamon, and salt.
 Serve the butter with the warm biscuits and enjoy.

 The flour and butter mixture can be stored in a zip-top bag and frozen for up to 1 month.
 The mashed sweet potatoes can be stored in an airtight container and refrigerated for up to 5 days.
 Then having warm biscuits will be a cinch to make!
 This is a great way to save time when doing a lot of holiday cooking.